 Pat McGrath Labs, Dose of Colors, Glossier, & Bite Beauty

-My Il Makiage x Carli Bybel glosses are easily the most beautifully packaged glosses in my collection.
-They look visually stunning and feel weighted.
+My Il Makiage x Carli Bybel glosses are the most beautifully packaged glosses in my collection.
+They look visually stunning and luxe.

-More importantly, the High Shine Lip Glaze formula is a sheer, glittery gloss that acts as a perfect, transformative lip topper over top any lip liner or lipstick.
-These are not the most long lasting, but they do feel comfortable.
+More importantly, the High Shine Lip Glaze formula is a sheer, glittery gloss that acts as a transformative topper over any lip liner or lipstick.
+However, these are not the most long-lasting glosses.
+Ultimately, they do feel comfortable.

 Kylie Cosmetics High Gloss Collection

-Bite Beauty understands how to make high quality lip products.
+Bite Beauty understands how to make high-quality lip products.
 The brand’s Dirty Chai French Press Lip Gloss is a lovely, pigmented burnt brownish nude gloss.
 I love wearing this gloss during the colder months.
+Sadly, the brand discontinued the formula in 2019.

 Dose of Colors Lip Gloss – On Repeat & Seriously Taupe